codefreakkk/osumare_backend_task/readme.md

-This project is developed using express and typescript Features:-  1) User creation
+This project is developed using express and typescript and MongoDB as a Database

+Features:-  1) User creation
             2) Create, delete, update the todos